-A Collection of Thoughts Concerning National Pregnancy and Infant Loss Remembrance Day
+A Collection of Thoughts about National Pregnancy and Infant Loss Remembrance Day

 Why participate in a national day of awareness/remembrance?
 I have three reasons why I would like to do so.

 Many might find entering into conversations about loss difficult; I understand—I used to as well.
 Yet, as is often true in life, when we accept the difficulty, working through it, we gain a richness in life that could not otherwise be achieved.
 This applies when speaking about pregnancy and infant loss.
 When others have, in conversations with me, worked through the sometimes-awkward difficulty of talking about loss, our conversations have achieved a new quality—a good richness that could not have otherwise been known.

 Next, I think of the many other mothers and fathers who have experienced miscarriage, stillbirth, and infant loss.
 There are many who are on this journey of grief who are seeking healing, understanding, and comfort.
 Yet, this is also a reason I have not historically participated in this day.
 There is an underlying assumption alongside of this day that uniting together with other people in loss will be our healing, our understanding and comfort.
 It is at this point I have not been able to whole-heartedly participate in this day being the day of awareness/remembrance.
 For me, this has not been able to be the day of awareness/remembrance because it does not culturally bring awareness or remembrance to what is most important.
 While I know personally how incredibly helpful other people have been to me while grieving, I also know that there is only One who gives full restoration, understanding and comfort.
 So, I personally add this essential layer to my participation in this as the day of awareness day (more on my approach below).
 One joy I have is participation with Hope Mommies in National Pregnancy and Infant Loss Awareness Day; with this organization a biblical layer to this day is well added.